Combodo/docker-environment/readme.md

 ![Docker Infra](/addons/documentation/images/docker_infra.png)

 > [!TIP]
-> Containers ports can be modified in the `docker-compose.yml` file if they don't suit you or are already used by others applications.
-[How To...](./addons/documentation/how_to.md#change-host-container-ports)
+> Containers ports can be modified in the `.env.local` file if they don't suit your need or are already used by others applications.

 ### Web Servers
 The containers in charge of serving the web pages.